obartunov/sqljsondoc/README.jsonpath.md

   ) ERROR ON ERROR) jt;
 ERROR:  SQL/JSON member not found
 ```
-Formatted columns are used for returning of composite SQL/JSON items, they internally transformed into JSON_QUERY,  so it is possible to specify all  behavior clauses of JSON_QUERY, for example,  an optional ON EMPTY and ON ERROR clauses.
+Formatted columns are used for returning of composite SQL/JSON items, they internally transformed into `JSON_QUERY`,  so it is possible to specify all  behavior clauses of `JSON_QUERY`, for example,  an optional `ON EMPTY` and `ON ERROR` clauses.
 ```sql
 SELECT
   jt.*